DioDogHater/TerDimension/README.md

 # Limitations and specifications
 This library supports only triangles, so you will need to triangulate your meshes before importing them.
 This 3D engine also uses the Z+ axis as the front axis.
-The camera is `TD_camera` and is in reality a `TD_Transform`.
+The camera is a global variable called `TD_camera` in `terdimension.h`.
 This engine also supports different aspect ratios and scales the output accordingly.
 Screen dimensions cannot be odd numbers, due to the fact that each character on screen represents 2 pixels on top of each other.